eiramlan/DNAPoly/README.md

 # DNApoly-v2.0
 Create your DNA box using DNA Polyominoes.
 The original publication describing the self-organised fabrication strategy can be found here: Self-assembly programming of DNA polyominoes - https://doi.org/10.1016/j.jbiotec.2016.08.017

+DNApoly-v2.0 is an enhanced version of the DNApoly-v1.0 web server, designed to generate DNA cuboids with 4x3 or 4x4 face configurations.
+These cuboids are fabricated based on the schema of DNA polyominoes, an extension of the geometric principles of tetrominoes.
+The generator produces DNA sequences that conform to structural requirements, validated by secondary structure predictions using the ViennaRNA package (Lorenz et al., 2011).

 ### Description
 DNApoly is a nature-inspired approach to construct biocomputers mimicking the 80s video game [Tetris](https://en.wikipedia.org/wiki/Tetris).
 You can construct three-dimensional structures by combining DNA walls (technical term, DNA network configurations).
 You can find the program to create these walls in this repository (DNApoly-v1.0).
 In this project, you can use the interactive python notebook `N_construct` to generate links to combine these walls into a box.
 You can change the box dimensions by modifying the number of walls.